Install H2O's Wave on AWS Lightsail or EC2

 Once you’ve done that, your instance should be ready to download the latest Wave Server release!

-Download the Wave Server and Install It
+Download the Wave Server and Install it

 Grab the latest version of Wave (as of this post, it’s v0.13).
 Make sure you grab the right install package.
 Since we are on Linux, download the ‘wave-0.13.0-linux-amd64.tar.gz’ package.